What is the Impact 100 Garden State process for deciding who gets the grants?

 No. Impact 100 Garden State requires a Grant Agreement to be signed by the recipient(s).
 The Grant Agreement will spell out how and when disbursements will be paid.

-How does Impact 100 Garden State pay out the grant money?
+How does Impact 100 Garden State distribute the grant money?

-As stated in our grant guidelines, the programs we fund must use the entire amount of the grant within 3 years after the Grant Agreement is signed.
+As stated in the grant guidelines, the programs funded must expend the entire amount of the grant within 3 years after the Grant Agreement is signed.

-Can we get a list of the members of Impact 100 Garden State?
+Can an organization get a list of the members of Impact 100 Garden State?